vPeteWalker/midway/db/era_mssql/era_mssql.rst

 #.
 Click **Register**.

 #.
-In the *Status* column, click **Registering** to monitor the status.
+In the *Status* column, click **Registering** to monitor the status, or choose **Operations** from the dropdown.

 #.
 The registration process will take approximately 5 minutes.
-In the meantime, proceed with these steps:
+In the meantime, proceed with the remaining steps in this section.
+Wait for the registration process to complete to proceed to the next section.

    - From the dropdown menu, select **SLAs**.
 Era has five built-in SLAs (Gold, Silver, Bronze, Zero, and Brass).
 SLAs control however the database server is backed up.
 This can with a combination of Continuous Protection, Daily, Weekly Monthly and Quarterly protection intervals.